dantgn/Toy-Robot/readme.md

 * `REPORT` will announce the X,Y and F of the robot.
 This can be in any form, but standard output is sufficient.

 * A robot that is not on the table can choose to ignore the `MOVE`, `LEFT`, `RIGHT` and `REPORT` commands.
-* Input can be from a file, or from standard input, as the developer chooses.
+* Take the input from a file with all the commands.
 * Provide test data to exercise the application.

 ## Constraints